cslarsen/csl.name/_posts/2016-05-07-lambda-macros-continuations.md

 location that the continuation was taken.
 To do this, we just reinstate the call stack: Chop off the current call stack from the top-level up to the current position, and replace it with the one we have stored.
-Finally, we have a value to pass on (goto with *parameters*), so we place that in the correct location at the very top of the stack where there is a place for the return-value.
+Finally, we have a value to pass on, so we place that in the correct location at the very top of the stack where there is a place for the return-value.
 Then we continue running from there.

 I'm doing some hand-waving here, of course.
 There are many other details that you'd have to do, but the point is to understand the general strategy.